Splatent: Splatting Diffusion Latents for Novel View Synthesis: Introduction

-However, directly rendering these latents from a latent radiance field faces obstacles.
-We demonstrate, consistent with concurrent observations~\cite{zhou2025latent}, that VAE latent spaces used in modern latent diffusion models encode high-frequency details in fundamentally \emph{view-inconsistent} ways~\cite{zhou2025latent,schwarz2025generative}.
-These inconsistencies can severely degrade 3D reconstruction, resulting in blurred textures and missing fine details (see Fig.~\ref{fig:spectral_all_channels}).
-Recent attempts to address this either compromise decoder quality, as in VAE fine-tuning~\cite{zhou2025latent}, or result in hallucinated high-frequency details with stacked video diffusion models~\cite{chen2024mvsplat360}, failing to faithfully reconstruct the scene (see Figs.~\ref{fig:teaser} and~\ref{fig:qualitative_mvsplat360}).

 We introduce \paper, a principled solution for high-fidelity novel view synthesis in latent space radiance fields.
 Our approach preserves high-frequency details, while operating in a frozen VAE setting.
 The core insight is to keep the 3D representation in the low-frequency domain and recover high-frequency details in 2D-space from reference input views.
 More specifically, we first encode each input view into latent space using a pre-trained VAE and optimize a 3DGS model on these latents.
 We show that this process suffers from poor geometric and photometric reconstruction quality due to multi-view inconsistencies.
 To enhance rendered latents from novel views, we leverage latent diffusion with multi-view attention~\cite{singer2022makeavideo,ho2022imagenvideo,blattmann2023stable,guo2023animatediff,chen2023videocrafter}, which recovers fine details by conditioning on nearby views.
-Importantly, our VAE remains frozen, preserving the reconstruction quality and generalization capacity of pretrained autoencoders, trained on billions of images~\cite{rombach2022ldm}.
+Importantly, our VAE remains frozen, preserving the reconstruction quality and generalization capacity of pretrained autoencoders, trained on billions of images~\cite{rombach2022high}.
 We further demonstrate that our proposed framework can enhance the results from MVSplat360~\cite{chen2024mvsplat360}, a feed-forward latent 3DGS model capable of novel view synthesis with as few as 5 input views.
 Our method consistently improves fine details while mitigating hallucinations.
 Extensive experiments across multiple datasets show that our method outperforms previous latent-based radiance field approaches in terms of image quality and consistency with source views.
-To summarize, our contributions are as follows: